scott4dev/hello-consul/README.md

 ## geo service
 This service acts as dummy data service

-To run the geo service use the command
+To run this service use the command
 ```
 npm run start:geo
 ```